sean-hill/raspberry-pi-web-server/README.md

 # Raspberry Pi Express Web Server
-This is how I built a home web server with a Raspberry Pi and Express Server.
+This is how I built a home web server with a Raspberry Pi, Node JS, and an Express Server.

 ## Purchases